Cornell-MAE-UG/portfolio-JamisonLTaylorJr/_projects/Engineering Ethics Case Study.md

 **Overview**

-In MAE 4300, I analyzed the Boeing 737 MAX accidents as a case study in engineering ethics, focusing on how technical design decisions, organizational pressure, and regulatory structure combined to produce a major safety failure.
-This analysis was developed across Weeks 6–9 of the course and applies the ASME Code of Ethics to a real, safety-critical engineering system.
+In MAE 4300, I analyzed the Boeing 737 MAX accidents as a case study in engineering ethics.
+I focused on how technical design decisions, organizational pressure, and regulatory structure came together to create a major safety failure.
+This work was developed across Weeks 6–9 of the course and uses the ASME Code of Ethics to evaluate a real, safety critical engineering system.

 ---

 **Framing the Ethical Problem**

-The initial step of this analysis focused on identifying core ethical issues raised by the MCAS system.
-These issues were framed as questions rather than conclusions, including:
+I began this analysis by identifying the main ethical issues raised by the MCAS system.
+Instead of jumping to conclusions, I framed them as questions.

-- Should Boeing have required additional pilot training when introducing MCAS?
+- Should Boeing have required additional pilot training when MCAS was introduced?
-- Should MCAS functionality and failure modes have been disclosed more clearly to pilots and the FAA?
+- Should MCAS functionality and failure modes have been communicated more clearly to pilots and the FAA?
-- Was it ethically acceptable to certify a flight-critical system with a single-sensor dependency?
+- Was it acceptable to certify a flight critical system that relied on a single sensor?
-- Should competitive pressure and schedule constraints have influenced safety-related design decisions?
+- Should cost, schedule, or competition have influenced safety related design decisions?

-These questions reflect ethical tensions between public safety, transparency, professional responsibility, and organizational goals.
+These questions highlight the tension between public safety, transparency, professional responsibility, and organizational goals.

 ---

 **Relevant Facts and Assumptions**

-From a technical perspective, MCAS relied on a single angle-of-attack sensor and could repeatedly command nose-down stabilizer trim without pilot awareness.
-Redundancy options were technically feasible but not implemented.
+From a technical standpoint, MCAS relied on a single angle of attack sensor and could repeatedly command nose down stabilizer trim without pilots fully understanding why.
+While redundancy was possible, it was not included in the original system design.

-At the organizational level, Boeing operated under intense competitive pressure and within a regulatory framework that delegated significant certification authority to the manufacturer.
-While some details of internal decision-making remain unclear, it is reasonable to assume that cost, schedule, and market competition influenced engineering and management decisions throughout development.

-Clarifying these facts and assumptions was essential for evaluating ethical responsibility without relying on hindsight bias.
+At the organizational level, Boeing was under strong competitive pressure and operated within a certification process that delegated significant authority to the manufacturer.
+While not all internal decisions are publicly known, it is reasonable to assume that cost, schedule, and market competition influenced engineering and management choices.
+Separating confirmed facts from assumptions helped avoid relying on hindsight when evaluating ethical responsibility.

 ---

-**Ethical Analysis Using ASME Canons**
+**Ethical Analysis Using the ASME Canons**

 ***ASME Canon 1** – Hold Paramount the Safety, Health, and Welfare of the Public*

-This canon was the primary ethical principle applied.
+This was the most important canon in my analysis.
 Certifying MCAS without redundancy, adequate pilot training, or clear disclosure created foreseeable safety risks.
-In life-critical systems such as aviation, public safety must override efficiency, cost savings, and competitive advantage.
+In aviation, public safety must come before efficiency, cost savings, or competitive advantage.

 ***ASME Canon 2** – Perform Services Only in Areas of Competence*

-Approving a system that pilots were not adequately trained to understand or respond to raises concerns about professional competence at the system level.
-Engineering responsibility includes ensuring that users of a system are prepared to interact with it safely.
+Approving a system that pilots were not trained to fully understand raises concerns about competence at the system level.
+Engineering responsibility includes making sure users are prepared to interact with a system safely.

 ***ASME Canon 3** – Issue Public Statements Truthfully and Objectively*

-MCAS was not clearly communicated to pilots or the public prior to the accidents.
-Limited disclosure undermined informed decision-making by pilots and airlines and conflicted with the obligation to provide complete and accurate safety-related information.
+MCAS was not clearly communicated to pilots or the public before the accidents.
+This limited informed decision making and conflicted with the responsibility to share complete and accurate safety information.

 ***ASME Canon 4** – Act as Faithful Agents Without Conflicts of Interest*

-Competitive pressure to match Airbus schedules created conflicts between Boeing’s business interests and its duty to protect public safety.
-Ethical engineering requires resisting pressures that compromise safety-critical decisions.
+Pressure to compete with Airbus created conflicts between Boeing’s business interests and its responsibility to protect public safety.
+Ethical engineering requires resisting pressures that compromise safety related decisions.

 ***ASME Canon 7** – Maintain Professional Integrity*

-The cumulative effect of limited transparency, reduced training, and single-point failure risks reflects a broader failure of professional integrity.
-Ethical responsibility extends beyond meeting minimum regulatory requirements to upholding the spirit of professional standards.
+When viewed together, limited transparency, reduced training, and reliance on a single sensor point to a broader breakdown in professional integrity.
+Ethical responsibility goes beyond meeting minimum requirements and includes upholding the intent of professional standards.

-Across these canons, conflicts consistently resolved in favor of **Canon 1**, reinforcing that public safety takes precedence over all other considerations.
+Across all of these canons, conflicts consistently resolve in favor of **Canon 1**.
+Public safety must always come first.

 ---

 **Practical Constraints on Ethical Action**

-This case demonstrates how ethical failures can emerge even when individuals recognize risks.
-Engineers faced:
-- job security concerns and hierarchical pressure
-- limited system-level visibility due to information silos
-- regulatory ambiguity caused by delegated certification authority
-- organizational culture emphasizing speed and cost control
-- lack of proper top-down view to properly evaluate possible ethical concerns
+This case also shows how ethical failures can happen even when risks are recognized.
+Engineers faced job security concerns, hierarchical pressure, limited system level visibility, and regulatory ambiguity from delegated certification authority.
+Organizational culture also emphasized speed and cost control.
+In addition, there was a lack of a clear top down view to fully evaluate ethical risk.

-Recognizing these constraints helps explain how ethical lapses occur without attributing blame to a single individual.
+Recognizing these constraints helps explain how ethical lapses occur without placing blame on a single individual.

 ---